shehroz65/MultiThreading-vs-MultiProcessing-Python/README.md

 However, there is greater communication overhead so some exerimentation is necessary to decide the ideal amount of cores for your use case.
 Also, more system resources may be needed.

 **Why Multi Threading**:
-For concurrent tasks where the executor can afford to wait like I/O operations, network requests, file reads/writes etc, muli threading can be useful.
+For concurrent tasks where the executor can afford to wait like I/O operations, network requests, file reads/writes etc, multi threading can be useful.
 It has less communication overhead, uses less resources and is less intensive.

 **executor.map(compute, array)** automatically creates chunks of the list passed in the 2nd argument.
 It then automatically assigns those chunks to each process and thread it is using.